lmb-freiburg/robustmvd/README.md

 ## TODOs
 - [ ] add all models that were evaluated in the publication to the `rmvd` framework
-- [ ] add more datasets: ScanNet, DTU, Tanks and Temples
+- [ ] add more datasets: ScanNet, Tanks and Temples
 - [ ] add project page including an overview of the benchmark and a leaderboard
 - [ ] add code to train the models